Shahsavaran (volcanic field): Geologic history

 The field is of Tertiary-Quaternary age.
-Pliocene-Quaternary volcanism also took place north of the field where it borders the Lut, a large basaltic coulee of that age is found there and extends from a well preserved volcanic centre.
+Pliocene-Quaternary volcanism also took place north of the field where it borders the Lut; a large basaltic coulee of that age is found there and extends from a well-preserved volcanic centre.
 Volcanic activity commenced 12 million years ago and continued until historical times, according to unpublished data by G. Conrad.
 A minor earthquake occurred on 20 December 2010 of magnitude 6.5 in the field, the 2010 Hosseinabad earthquake.
 A second earthquake of magnitude 6.2 occurred not far away on 27 January 2011.
-Little seismic activity is otherwise associated with the field and few faults have been identified there.
+Little seismic activity is otherwise associated with the field, and few faults have been identified there.
 The formation of fractures in the ground accompanied this seismic activity.
-These earthquakes occurred at depths of 6 km and 9 km respectively.
+These earthquakes occurred at depths of 6 km and 9 km, respectively.
 The earthquake activity however does appear to be independent from any volcanic activity in the area, although the faults associated with this earthquake may influence the position of vents in the field.

 Geological context

-Bazman volcano lies east of this field, sometimes it is even included in analyses of the field.
-Tectonically, the field is located between the Makran mountains in the south, a range formed by Paleocene flysch and older ophiolites, and the Lut block in the north which is a crustal block of Paleozoic-Mesozoic age that is buried beneath more recent sedimentary and volcanic rocks.
+Bazman volcano lies east of this field and is sometimes included in analyses of the field.
+Tectonically, the field is located between the Makran mountains in the south, a range formed by Paleocene flysch and older ophiolites, and the Lut block in the north, which is a crustal block of Paleozoic-Mesozoic age that is buried beneath more recent sedimentary and volcanic rocks.
 To the south lies also the Jaz Murian depression.
-To the west the field is delimited by the Nayband fault.
+To the west, the field is delimited by the Nayband fault.
 The field is in the Central Iranian volcanic belt, a mountain range with summits exceeding 4000 m of altitude.
 In this belt, volcanic activity commenced during the Cretaceous as submarine volcanism.
-A peak of activity occurred during the Eocene, afterwards andesitic-dacitic stratovolcanoes were formed during the Pliocene-Pleistocene.
+A peak of activity occurred during the Eocene; afterwards, andesitic-dacitic stratovolcanoes were formed during the Pliocene-Pleistocene.
 This volcanism may be associated either with a crustal weakness zone or subduction along the Zagros.
 Iran has two other volcanic belts, one associated with the Alborz and another at the Lut.
 Tectonic processes in Iran are ultimately dependent on the northward movement of the Arabian Plate with respect to the Eurasian Plate.